Micro-blogging site Twitter is reportedly looking to re-open public applications for profile verification from next week.

 As for now, only governmental accounts have a different label, 9To5Google reported.

-According to the report, Twitter will ask whether your account is of an activist, a company, entertainment group, government official, journalist/or professional sports entity.
+According to the report, Twitter will ask whether your account is of an activist, a company, an entertainment group, a government official, a journalist/or a professional sports entity.

 According to Wong, “on Twitter’s upcoming verification form, the eligible account type and qualifications pretty much aligns with their guideline.”